 Enjoy peace of mind knowing you are covered for hospital treatment and accommodation.
-As an nib customer you have the choice of being admitted to a public or private hospital.
+As an nib member you have the choice of being admitted to a public or private hospital.
 Private hospitals allow you to avoid long public hospital waiting lists and allow you to choose your preferred specialist.
 Learn what your Hospital cover includes.

 You should always check what you're covered for before you go to hospital.
 Contact us so we can help you keep any extra expenses to a minimum.

 *Common treatments means a number of Medical Benefits Schedule (MBS) items commonly used across services covered by your policy.
 Support treatments means a number of MBS items used to support a principal treatment covered by your policy.
 Common and support treatments will be covered in line with the level of cover your product provides for the principal treatment.
 Refer to the Policy Booklet for more information.

 ^Associated treatment for complications means treatment provided during an episode of covered hospital treatment to address a complication that arises during that episode.
 Associated unplanned treatment means unplanned treatment provided during an episode of covered planned surgery that is, in the view of the medical practitioner providing the unplanned treatment, medically necessary and urgent.
 Associated treatments will be covered in line with the level of cover your product provides for the principal treatment.
 Refer to the Policy Booklet for more information.